Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Optimal Trading Strategy

 The sell-side impact is thus governed by the local slope of the aggregate demand curve.
 We estimate $k_{\rm E}^{-}$ analogously using one-sided finite differences with $\Delta q=1000$~MWh and the same sampling scheme.
 Corresponding sell-side impacts are reported in Table~\ref{tab:deltaP_sell1000_combined}.

 The parameters $(k_{\rm E}^{+},k_{\rm E}^{-})$ should therefore be interpreted as local average slopes of the inverse residual supply and demand curves at the day-ahead clearing point.
 In general, they need not coincide: supply and demand can exhibit markedly different slopes near equilibrium, particularly during stressed system conditions.
 This naturally leads to an asymmetric price response to buy- versus sell-side shocks.
+For illustration, in the calibration sample (2015--2019) the largest buy-side impact occurs during {Summer Peak} hours, where a $+1000$~MWh demand shock raises prices by $34.64$~\$/MWh on average, while on the sell side, the largest impact is observed during {Winter Peak} hours, where a $-1000$~MWh supply shock lowers prices by $114.89$~\$/MWh.

-To capture systematic variation in these slopes, we stratify the estimation by season (Winter, Summer, Shoulder) and by load regime (Peak and Off-Peak hours), reflecting predictable changes in system stress and bid-stack geometry.
-In all subsequent optimization experiments, the system-wide impact parameters $(k_{\rm E}^{+}, k_{\rm E}^{-})$ are estimated exclusively on the calibration sample (2015--2019) and treated as fixed inputs when constructing optimal portfolios and computing realized P\&L over the out-of-sample test period (2022--2025).
-This procedure ensures that portfolio decisions rely solely on historically available information and that all reported profits are free of look-ahead bias.
-For illustration, in the calibration sample (2015--2019) the largest buy-side impact occurs during {Summer Peak} hours, where a $+1000$~MWh demand shock raises prices by $34.64$~\$/MWh on average,while on the sell side, the largest impact is observed during {Winter Peak} hours, where a $-1000$~MWh supply shock lowers prices by $114.89$~\$/MWh.
+Tables~\ref{tab:mean-impact-by-bucket-longil} and \ref{tab:deltaP_sell1000_combined} also reveal substantial regime-dependent variation in the energy-impact coefficients: buy-side impacts are systematically larger during Summer Peak hours, reflecting heightened system stress and steeper supply curves, while sell-side impacts are most pronounced during Winter Peak hours, consistent with tighter demand conditions and less elastic demand curves in cold weather.
+This seasonal and load-regime variation in price sensitivity is an economically meaningful feature of market microstructure that extends beyond its role in portfolio optimization.